MJKWoolnough/jslib/README.md

 ### <a name="inter_waitgroup">WaitGroup</a>

-The WaitGroup Class is used to wait for multiple asynchronous taks to complete.
+The WaitGroup Class is used to wait for multiple asynchronous tasks to complete.

 |  Method  |  Type  |  Description  |
 |----------|--------|---------------|